 In Section 3, we interpreted the estimated coefficient as a surprising result.
 A boom in shipping due to containerization does not translate into population gains, suggesting that there is a force crowding out population alongside the standard positive market access effect.
 Our model has such a force: the crowding-out effect of increased land use caused by port development.
 Column (2) confirms that this force is sufficient to eliminate the positive local population effect of increased shipping due to the market access effect, making the causal effect of shipping economically and statistically insignificant.
-In other words, we could obtain a crowding-out effect in the model that is strong enough to replicate the zero population effects of shipping observed in the data.
+In other words, we can obtain a crowding-out effect in the model that is strong enough to replicate the zero population effects of shipping observed in the data.
 This is true despite the fact that, as we mentioned in Section 7.1, the model-implied increases in land use are not particularly large.

 Armed with this evidence, we now examine whether containerization makes shipping activity reallocate toward low-rent cities in the model.
 To this end, we consider the specification where t is one of the two time periods: the 'counterfactual period' or 1990.
 This specification is the long-differenced version of specification (2), which we ran on the full panel. $Depth_i$ is our depth measure residualized on population in 1950, as in the data.
-The difference is that, while we had to rely on a proxy of city-level rents in specification (2), we can use model-implied (precontainerization) rents $R{i,CF}$ in specification (14).
-Our coefficient of interest is γ , that is, the interaction between port depth and rents.
+The difference is that, while we had to rely on a proxy of city-level rents in specification (2), we can use model-implied (pre-

-$$\Delta \ln(Shipping{it}) = \beta Depth_i + \gamma Depth_i \ln(R{i,CF})$$
+$$\Delta \ln(Shipping{it}) = \beta Depth_i + \gamma Depth_i \ln(R{i,CF})$$ containerization) rents $R{i,CF}$ in specification (14).
+Our coefficient of interest is $\gamma$ , that is, the interaction between port depth and rents.

-$$+\eta \ln(R{i,CF}) + \Delta \epsilon{it}$$ (14)
+$$+ \eta \ln(R{i,CF}) + \Delta \epsilon{it}$$ (14)